Funpy97/pickdb/README.md

 ```
 """
 Create a table called 'test' in a database called 'db' and
-insert in the table 10 fake user using the random module.
+insert in the table 10 fake users using the random module.
 """

 from pickdb import *